 Jumeirah Mosque (Jumeira Mosque) is a mosque in the Jumeirah 1 area of Dubai, on Jumeirah Beach Road opposite the Palm Strip Shopping Center.
-One of a few mosques in the UAE open to the general public including non-Muslims, with guided tours.
+One of a few mosques in the UAE which are open to for non-Muslims to visit, including women and children.
+Members of the public can visit by joing a guided tour.

 - Construction from 1975 to 1978, official opening in November 1979.